 Skip to section

-Twenty-twenty is the year that the ‘ordinary’ resume died.
-With the Australian economy in slow decline and unemployment on the rise, a boring, old resume (let’s face it – you haven’t updated it in over 5 years, right?) will not provide you with a significant degree of competitive advantage in the job market.
+Twenty-twenty-one was the year that the ‘ordinary’ resume died.
+With the Australian economy stressed by COVID-19 and a shortage of roles across technology, finance and mining sectors, a boring, old resume will not provide you with a significant degree of competitive advantage in the job market.

 I’ve heard stories of 400+ candidates applying for Business Analyst roles at one of the Big Four, and of 200+ EGM-level candidates applying for senior leadership roles with multinationals.